tnichols217/notes/ARTS 302/Readings/Ching/2 - Form.md

 ### Grid

-- Most often a square grid
+- Most often a square grid, but may take other shapes
--
+- A series of forms organized in a grid-like shape
+- Could be subtractive forms from a